 WARNING!
 Fire and/or Asphyxiation Risk!
+Use with

-Use with solid wood fuel or decorative gas appliance only.
+solid wood fuel or decorative gas appliance only.
 Gas fire generates fumes.

-Damper must be locked fully open when gas logs are installed
+- DO NOT install unvented gas logs - Damper must be locked fully open when gas logs are installed

 A certified gas log lighter or decorative gas log set can be installed in this fireplace.